-VFC’s Fellowship Program is the bridge from postsecondary education into the entrepreneurial ecosystem in Canada.
+Look at VFC’s Fellowship Program as the bridge from postsecondary education into the entrepreneurial ecosystem in Canada.
 It’s for ambitious, recent grads who are hungry to learn.

 That’s right: learn.
 You may have expected “work hard,” “innovate,” or “add value to growing startups across Canada.”
 Fellows do all that.
 But first and foremost, their journey is about life-long learning.

-The learning starts at our notable Selection Events, part of the admissions process.
-But how do you bring a learning mindset to a group interview?
+The learning is rich at our notable Selection Events, which are a major part of the admissions process.

-We’re breaking down the keys to success in our application process so folks can take the best shot at landing a spot in the Fellowship: and, just maybe, make a connection to an idea (or a person!) who can unlock their entrepreneurial potential.
+Here we’re talking about some keys to success at our 2023 Selection Events so folks can take the best shot at landing a spot in the Fellowship: and, just maybe, make a connection to an idea (or a person!) who can unlock their entrepreneurial potential.

 Ps.
 What we’re not looking at includes an extensive resume; previous startup experience, exceptional public speaking skills; or business attire.
 Save the suit and tie for another day.

-The Selection Event: In a four-hour virtual event, we observe participants as they face ambiguity in a complex group challenge — and along the way, bulk up their interview skills while networking with a handful of inspirational startup, business, and impact leaders — our volunteer judges!
+In a five-hour virtual event, we observe participants as they face ambiguity in a complex group challenge — and along the way, bulk up their interview skills while networking with a handful of inspirational startup, business, and impact leaders — our volunteer judges!